natmegs/reddit-clone/README.md

 ## To build for Github Pages

 Run `ng build --prod --output-path docs --base-href PROJECT_NAME` where PROJECT_NAME is the name of the repository.
 This create a production build of the app in the /docs folder.
-Create new file docs/404.html and copy contents from docs/index.html into it.
+Once done, create new file docs/404.html and copy contents from docs/index.html into it.
 Alter settings in repository to look for docs folder for Github pages.

 ## Using the App!
 (The fun part)